JimmyWhitaker/label-studio-pach/README.md

 The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your `.env` file should be set to your Pachyderm `session_token` located in your Pachyderm config (typically in `~/.pachyderm/config.json`).
 More info on Pachyderm's [S3 gateway](https://docs.pachyderm.com/latest/deploy-manage/manage/s3gateway/configure-s3client/).

-If you the following error, this is typically due to an expired session token.
+If you get the following error,

 ```
 botocore.exceptions.ClientError: An error occurred (403) when calling the HeadBucket operation: Forbidden
 ```

+this is typically due to an expired session token.
+Reconnect to the cluster and update your `.env` with the new token.

 #### Minikube configuration
 If you are running Pachyderm locally on minikube, you can get the `ENDPOINT_URL` for the Pachyderm s3 gateway by running the command: